-First of five sessions to involve campus partners
+First of four sessions to involve campus partners

 Change is hard.
 People fear the unknown.

 That’s why an important goal of the Student Sunrise project is to understand the myriad changes, large and small, that will come with the implementation of Workday Student and to help schools and units prepare for those changes.

 One of the ways the project team will accomplish this is through “change impact validation sessions” with invited partners across campus.
 These change impact sessions will ensure the project team understands the effects of changes on key stakeholder groups like faculty, advisors, registrars and students.

 “Our Steering Committee representatives, school IT advisors and campus team members play an essential role in both identifying and managing changes,” said Ellen Rostand, assistant vice chancellor and Student Sunrise change director.
 “Initiatives like these are inevitably bumpy.
 But by working with project partners, we can ensure we are correctly anticipating changes and the support needed.”